 Safety and security

-We strongly advise you not to travel to Somalia, including Somaliland and Puntland, because of the very high threat of terrorist attack and kidnapping.
-Somali militants have publicly threatened to wage jihad battles in Puntland and Somaliland and against Somali Transitional Federal Government (TFG) targets and Africa Union (AU) peacekeepers elsewhere in Somalia.
+We strongly advise you not to travel to Somalia, including Somaliland and Puntland, because of the very high threat of terrorist attack.
 If you are in Somalia, we strongly urge you to leave if it is safe to do so.
-If you decide to stay, you should ensure you have appropriate personal security measures in place.
+Somalia is unsafe for tourism.
+If you are in Somalia, you should have appropriate personal security measures in place.

 Reports indicate militants continue to plan attacks against foreign oil companies and oil fields in Puntland.